Response to the Report by the OSCE Representative on Freedom of the Media, Teresa Ribeiro

 As delivered by Ambassador Michael Carpenter

 to the Permanent Council, Vienna

-The United States fully supports the autonomous mandate and work of the Representative on Freedom of the Media.
-The RFoM’s accomplishments prove the OSCE is a valuable and constructive partner in collective efforts on freedom of expression, media freedom, the safety of journalists, and access to information.
-And we are fully committed to helping you in that work moving forward.
+In conclusion, the United States fully supports the autonomous mandate and work of the Representative on Freedom of Media and fully supports an extension of the Representative’s mandate.
+Her accomplishments prove the OSCE is a valuable and constructive partner for participating States in our common effort to uphold freedom of expression, media freedom, the safety of journalists, and access to information.
+And we remain fully committed to helping you, dear Teresa, in that work moving forward.